panoptes/panoptes.github.io/hardware/camera_box.md

 * Remove from vice and set aside.

 ## Bottom mounting plate

+{% include picture.html src="camera_box/003.jpg" caption="Image shows all three mounting plates that will be created according to the instructions below.
+From bottom to top: bottom mounting plate, top mounting plate, camera mounting plate." %}

 * For this part refer to the [Camera Enclosure Mounting Plate 01]({{ site.url }}/tech_drawings/CameraEnclosureMountingPlate_01.PDF).
 * Take one of the 12” long aluminum plates, mark a line 200 mm (7.87”) from one end of the plate.
 * Mount it in the vice with the line facing up.
 Make sure the line is positioned outside the vice but within a few centimeters (an inch) of the edge of the vice.